mkunkel/board_game_capstone/doc/user_stories.md

 I want to be able to correct errors in my collection if I enter something incorrectly In order to ensure my records are accurate.

-  Usage: ruby game.rb --update "Shadows Over Camelot"
+  Usage: ./game --update "Shadows Over Camelot"

 Acceptance Criteria:
 * Ask what items to update